Nikon Z9 Camera Review

 What's a bit unusual about that is that the D6 is still US$6500, and sits atop the DSLR camera lineup.

 So right up front we have to talk about the US$1000 discrepancy in flagship prices.
 Given how good the Z9 is—it's not missing US$1000 worth of capability or performance—the pricing difference can only be taken to mean one thing: Nikon wants to trigger as many top-end DSLR users to migrate to mirrorless as they can.
 This has indeed happened.
-The Z9 has been effectively on back-order since it was announced in late October 2021, and every Nikon-using working professional photographer I know has ordered one and started using it.
+The Z9 was effectively on back-order for a year after its announcement in late October 2021, and every Nikon-using working professional photographer I know ordered one and started using it.

 Nikon gave everyone plenty of early notice about the Z9 development.
 The development announcement in March 2021 provided only the bare minimum of details (stacked image sensor, new EXPEED chip, 8K video and a body that had a built-in vertical grip body design), but triggered plenty of speculation and discussion subsequently.
 The 8K and stacked image sensor were early hints that this would be a 45mp camera, not a 20mp one like the D6 (or even 24mp or 36mp).
 Which provoked a lot of "it won't be as good as the D6" laments online while people waited for the final camera.